 Established in 1951, the Refuge protects a remnant of the once vast northern Everglades.
-It provides habitat for native fish and wildlife populations, including endangered species such as the Everglades snail kite and wood stork.
+It provides habitat for native fish and wildlife populations, including endangered species such as the Everglade Snail Kite and Wood Stork.
 Alligators are more numerous here than in the southern Everglades.
 Many indigenous species of plant and insect life also make their homes in the Refuge.
 Deer, otters, raccoons, and even a bobcat can be spotted by a lucky visitor.

 "Loxahatchee" is a Seminole Indian word meaning "River of Turtles".
 In 1986, Congress expanded the name of the Refuge to honor Arthur Raymond Marshall, Jr. (1919-1985) an influential conservationist and Everglades advocate.

 The Refuge is one of more than 560 in the National Wildlife Refuge System.
 This system, with units in every state in the nation, is managed by the U.S. Fish & Wildlife Service, an agency of the Department of Interior.
 The agency leases most of the land from the State of Florida.
 The entire Refuge comprises about 226 square miles or 145,062 acres, surrounded by a 57-mile canal and levee.

 The Refuge operates through a license agreeement between the U.S. Fish & Wildlife Service and the South Florida Water Management District.
 The Refuge encompasses Water Conservation Area #1, one of three in South Florida.
 It provides water storage and flood control for South Florida residents and agricultural areas.
 Water is regulated by a series of pumps, canals, water control structures and levees built by the U.S. Army Corps of Engineers.